na-na-hi/renget/archive/Switch_Guide_FAQ.md

 [(back to top)](https://rentry.org/Switch_Guide_FAQ/)
 There are a lot of different options but the main three are:
 - [**Awoo Installer**](https://github.com/Huntereb/Awoo-Installer)
 	- Supports all switch games' formats (NSP, XCI, NSZ, XCZ) and is probably the easiest installer to use.
-Has some alternatives like [NSAInstaller](https://github.com/Team-Neptune/NSAInstaller) or [AtmoXL-Titel-Installer](https://github.com/dezem/AtmoXL-Titel-Installer) if you don't like Awoo's anime theme
+Has some alternatives like [NSAInstaller](https://github.com/Team-Neptune/NSAInstaller) if you don't like Awoo's anime theme
 !!! info Among other functionalities Awoo also comes with a "Sigpatches Updater", avoid using it because the sigpatches included in Awoo are usually only updated when Awoo itself is updated, meaning they'll usually be deprecated (because Awoo isn't updated anytime new Sigpatches are needed).
 You can find more info on Sigpatches and where to get them [here](https://rentry.org/Switch_Guide_FAQ#what-are-these-sigpatches-anyway-and-whats-this-random-zip-linked-in-this-guide) and [here](https://rentry.org/Switch_Guide_FAQ#where-are-the-sigpatches) respectively.
 - [**Goldleaf**](https://github.com/XorTroll/Goldleaf)
 	- Supports games in NSP format only and while still serviceable is not the best option to install games anymore